WaqarAnwar/Audio_Denoiser_from_Video-Python/README.md

 Then to remove noise from a video "video.mp4", run: python noise_remover.py "video.mp4"

-Add it will successfully remove noise from the provided video and generate a new denoised video.
+And it will successfully remove noise from the provided video and generate a new denoised video.

 Advantages: Normally it takes 4 to 5 hours to remove noise from a video as first you have to split audio and video, then remove noise from the audio then merge audio and video back.
 But this method is faster and it lowers the time from 4-8 hours to 1-2 hours per video